-- Press ◄ / 7 or press MENU/EXIT to open the OSD menu and press ◄ / ► to highlight the INFORMATION menu. - Press ▼ to highlight FAQ-Image and Installation or FAQ-Features and Service based on the information you want to know. - 3.
-Press ENTER. - 4.
-Press ▲ / ▼ to select the a problem and press ENTER for possible solutions.
+- Press ◀/2 on the projector or press MENU/ EXIT to open the OSD menu and press ◀/▶ to highlight the INFORMATION menu. - Press ▼ to highlight FAQ-Image and Installation or FAQ-Features and Service based on the information you want to know. - 3.
+Press MODE/ENTER. - Press ▲/▼ to select a problem and press MODE/ENTER for possible solutions. - Press MENU/EXIT to exit the OSD.